AStefankiv/writing/the_case_for_oauth.md

 3. **Secure Token Storage:** Avoid LocalStorage; store tokens server-side, in secure HTTP-only cookies, or in memory for single-page apps.

-Proper attention to these basics keeps OAuth flows safe and reliable.
+Paying attention to these basics keeps OAuth flows safe and reliable.

 ## Benefits and Limitations: The Real-World Tradeoffs